DenTelezhkin/DTTableViewManager/README.md

 ## Notes on implementation

 * This approach requires every table view cell to have it's data model object.
-* Every cell after creation gets called with method updateWithModel: and receives data model to represent.
+* Every cell, header or footer view after creation gets called with method updateWithModel: and receives data model to represent.
 * Any datasource/delegate method can be overridden in your controller.

 ## Requirements